OFFICE OF THE SELECTBOARD

 Financing for Large Equipment

-The Board received information from 2 dealers in the bid award process:
+The Board received financing information from two dealers in the bid award process:

-- United Forestry and Construction with the John Deere Loader.
+• United Construction and Forestry with the John Deere Loader.

-Patty will send updates upon receiving information from M&T Bank.
+Patty Dow will send updates upon receiving information from M&T Bank.

-United Construction and Forestry sent 2 proposals for the Loader.
+United Construction and Forestry sent two proposals for the John Deere Loader.

-The Municipal Lease option has a better rate than the monthly payment option.
+The Municipal Lease option (annual payment) has a better rate than the monthly payment option.
 Halifax has paid annually prior.
-T\Option 1 is the most suited option for the town.
+Option 1 is the most suitable option for the Town.

-The comprehensive plan is more expensive and more information is needed regarding a $4K difference.
-The board is considering a warranty and would need the full purchase price to assess the cost.
+A discussion ensued regarding warranty coverages.
+The Comprehensive plan is more expensive and more information is needed regarding a $4K difference.
+The Selectboard is considering a warranty and would need the full purchase price to assess the cost.

 Beauregard Excavator

-- Annual payment in Advance: term of 5 to 7 years has a rate of 6.24%.
+Christofferson noted the Annual payment in Advance: Term of 5 to 7 years has a rate of 6.24%.
 The 7 year option will spread the cost out to taxpayers to an annual amount of $38,296.31.
 When the lease is signed, the price will be included in current fiscal year pricing.
 Annual interest savings are more than $2,400 with this option.
+The seven-year warranty with 4000 hours cost $3,100.

-Appoint Auditors– The budget is set to $3,500, which sent $1,500 to the chair and the others receive $1,000.
+The budget is set to $3,500, which gives $1,500 to the chair and the others receive $1,000.
 Due to Conflict of Interest, the auditors can’t be a spouse of the Selectboard or the Treasurer.
+Brewster said she would do it if it weren’t a conflict for her.
+The Selectboard confirmed the conflict.

 OLD BUSINESS